|

 church sent Paul and Barnabas and the men with them on their way.

-In every place they went through they spread the word that the
+3 also states that in every place these men went through they spread the

-I am sure that those of the circumcised group did not like such
+I am sure that those of the circumcised group from In

 spoke to the church about how the Gentiles had received the good news in